omidnaeej/Speech-Emotion-Recognition-Mel-Spectrograms-and-HuBERT-Embeddings/README.md

 * **Hyperparameter tuning**: wrap with grid search, Optuna, etc.
 * **Deployment / inference**: wrap into a REST API or streaming inference service

----

-## Citations & References

-If you base your work on prior models or datasets, please cite:

-* The **CREMA-D** dataset paper
-* The HuBERT model paper
-* Any additional architectures or techniques used

-For example:

-> * “HuBERT: Self-Supervised Speech Representation Learning by Masked Prediction of Hidden Units”
-> * *CREMA-D: Crowd-sourced Emotional Mutimodal Actors Dataset*

----

-## License

-*(Specify a license here — e.g. MIT, Apache 2.0, etc.)*

----

-## Acknowledgements

-* Thanks to the creators of CREMA-D for making the dataset available
-* Inspiration from existing SER research combining acoustic and self-supervised features